tphu06/data-science-python/README.md

   - [Wine reviews.ipynb](https://github.com/tphu06/data-science-python/blob/main/Wine%20reviews.ipynb)

 ## SherlockHolmsNetworks.ipynb
 In the four novels A Study In Scarlet, The Hound of the Baskervilles, The Valley of Fear, and The Sign of the Four by author Arthur Conan Doyle, private detective Sherlock Holmes is a recurring main character who tackles investigative cases for a wide range of clients.
-In this project we use text and network analysis methods to understand how character and location relationships in each novel are captured using these methods.
+In this individual project I use text and network analysis methods to understand how character and location relationships in each novel are captured using these methods.
 In particular, sentential co-occurrence of character, location, and event entities is the focus of this project.

 #### Required packages
 - nltk